hernantz/blog/content/some-reviews-part-2.md

 # Green room
 The best the movie has to offer are the realistic deaths and action scenes.
 The plot was rather interesting, though it started getting really absurd by the last quarter of the movie.
+One extra point becouse I heard a Slayer song in the background.
 **score: 3.2**

 # Hateful eight